valory-xyz/autonolas-aip/content/aips/buy_back_and_burn.md

 The Olas ecosystem has multiple existing and potential fee-generating use cases:

-1. Fees from dApps built on the Olas Protocol;
+1. Fees from dApps built on the Olas Protocol, e.g. revenue from agents.fun, a launchpad for autonomous AI agent-affiliated meme coins, generated through liquidity providers (LPs);
 2. Revenue from agents.fun, a launchpad for autonomous AI agent-affiliated meme coins, generated through liquidity providers (LPs);
 3. Fees from payments through the mech marketplace, where autonomous AI agents hire other agents (mechs) for specific tasks;
 4. Fees from protocol-owned liquidity;